zx80/flask-simple-auth/DOCUMENTATION.md

   register authentication and authorization helper functions:
   - a function to retrieve the password hash from the user name.
   - a function which tells whether a user is in a group or role.
-  - functions which define object ownership.
+  - functions which define object ownership and access permissions.
 - `password_quality` a function/decorator to register a function to check for password quality.
 - `password_check` a function/decorator to register a new password checker,